 In 2000, Jennifer was asked to join the existing Turf Holdings team, where she currently holds the title of chief operating officer.

 It was felt that selling franchises in the United States required a different strategy.
 Roger Mongeon embraced some members of the old Professional Lawn Care Association of America (PLCAA) and presented a plan for opening the states: have sub-franchisees purchase large areas of the U.S. and sell franchises within their territory.
+In that way, they could be closer to their franchisees and be of more help to them.

 The original projection was to sign up three sub-franchisees and three franchises.
 At the roll-out, they sold seven sub-franchisees and 28 franchises.
 Today, there are 14 sub-franchisees and 100 franchises in the U.S., and Weed Man is growing at approximately 15% annually.